 About the time of the move to Santa Maria, a decision was made to change the name from “Hardy Media” to “Hardy Diagnostics” to emphasize the numerous laboratory supply items the company provides in conjunction with its culture media.

 In 1996, Hardy Diagnostics was the first company to introduce chromogenic culture media to the United States.
 Chromogenic media assists the microbiologist in rapidly identifying microorganisms based on colony color created by the enzyme-specific compounds these bacteria produce.
 The result is uniquely colored colonies as pictured below.
 Hardy currently offers chromogenic media for the detection of E. coli, Staphylococcus aureus, Listeria, Vibrio, MRSA, coliforms, Candida spp., urinary pathogens, and drug resistant organisms such as VRE, CRE, and ESBLs.
 Chromogenic media remains a major focus in the Hardy R&D laboratory.

-Hardy was the first to introduce chromogenic media to America in 1996.
 In 1998, Hardy opened two new remote distribution warehouses: one in Salt Lake City, Utah, and one in Phoenix, Arizona.
 In 2002, Hardy opened another facility close to Tacoma, Washington.
 This completed the company’s coverage of the western United States and provided fast, overnight service to customers in those areas.
 At the beginning of 2005, a fifth distribution warehouse was opened in Ohio in order to better serve Northeastern and Midwestern customers.
 This provided another step towards nationwide distribution.